-two is one and one is none
+two is one

 This morning Evan crawled into my bed gently, a tiptoe instead of a running leap.
 He lifted the blankets, crawled in, scooched over, and kissed me on the cheek.

 "I love you, mommy.
 I brought you breakfast.
 And I brought your robe."

 A banana under my chin, my grandfather's 1964 curling sweater draped overtop.
 I thanked him and he put his feet between my thighs because thighs are warm and feet are footsicles.